tim-roberts1/tva/website/docs/reference/general/themes/customizing.md

 }
 ```

-To customize a specific theme in Pando (i.e. light, dark, etc.), you just need to target the "light" selectors.
+To customize a specific theme in Pando (i.e. light, dark, etc.), you need to target the corresponding selectors.

-In your root CSS file, just add this:
+For example, to modify the "light" theme, add this to your CSS:

 ```css title="Updating the default/text token for only the light theme in your project."
 html[data-theme='light'],